davadazaita/davadazaita/README.md

 ---

-<h3> May all exalted creation—which refused to be contradicted—remain intact, without veering to the left or to the right; formed of men, women, and the rest of creation—all of them upright and honorable—they embraced their free will to be YELLOW or BLUE, rejecting the RED choice offered by Satan Ha-Man. <h3>
+<h3> May all exalted creation—which refused to be contradicted—remain intact, without veering to the left; composed of men, women, and the rest of creation—all perfect, upright, and honorable—they embraced their GREEN free will to define themselves as YELLOW or BLUE, rejecting the RED choice offered by Satan Ha-Man. <h3>

 <h3> That is why we mold true leaders who lead and manage their teams, remaining faithful to the determination established by Adonai Tzevaot—from the beginning without beginning to the end without end. <h3>